playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 ```

 This also meant that even across code transforms the line of code an error was thrown could map one-to-one with the final output ran in the browser; great for debugging!

+But these improvements didn't make for a smooth ship for the React team.
+As metioned earlier, JSX came heavily criticized, for one reason predominantly...

 ### "Seperation of concerns" doesn't mean what you think it means